S7MBO/cricket_stats/README.md

 ## Project Goals

-This project showcased developing skills learnt from Monash University Data Analytics & Visualisation where I explored batting statistics from a cricket player’s career.
+This project showcased developing skills learnt from Monash University in Data Analytics & Visualisation where I explored batting statistics from a cricket player’s Test match career.

 Technologies used:
 * MS SQL Server for data exploration and cleaning
 * Tableau to create visualisations from the clean data
-* Explore Machine Learning generated stats and plots via R Studio
+* Explore Machine Learning generated stats and plots via R & R Studio

 Sources used:
 * https://data.world/cclayford/cricinfo-statsguru-data